ygemici/osz/src/core/README.md

 `(platform)/sys.c` - system service initialization code.

-`(platform)/thread.c` - thread routines.
+`(platform)/task.c` - task routines.
 For efficientcy, it has a platform specific implementation.

 `(platform)/user.S` - the "system" service, which runs in a non-privileged mode.